Find Affordable College Courses

 Newport News, VA

-Christopher Newport University ranked #11 on this year’s Best Finance & Financial Management Schools in the Southeast Region list.
-CNU is a small public school located in the medium-sized city of Newport News.
+Christopher Newport University did quite well in this year’s ranking of the best schools for finance and financial management students.
+It came in at #11 on the list.
+CNU is a small public school located in the midsize city of Newport News.

 Full Finance & Financial Management at Christopher Newport University Report